Confinement-driven state transition and bistability in schooling fish: Introduction

-Numerous physical parameters are able to trigger state transitions in groups of moving organisms by altering the nature or intensity of the inter-individual interactions, such as light intensity \cite{ordemann_pattern_2003, lafoux_illuminance-tuned_2023, xue_tuning_2023} or noise \cite{jhawar_noise-induced_2020}.
-The existing numerical models of self-propelled particles (SPP) also indicate that one of the key factors explaining these transitions is the density of the group \cite{ordemann_pattern_2003, vicsek_novel_1995, biancalani_noise-induced_2014, dyson_onset_2015}.
-For fish schools specifically, studies have highlighted density-driven transitions, either experimentally \cite{becco_experimental_2006, tunstrom_collective_2013} or with numerical simulations \cite{cambui_density_2012, cambui_milling_2018}.
-These studies focus on the role of the number of fish in a confined space, but also mention that the proximity to the walls of the swimming area can be decisive in the apparition of certain type of transition, such as milling to polarization transition \cite{tunstrom_collective_2013}.
+Collective states can be affected by various physical parameters, and some are able to trigger state transitions in groups of moving organisms by altering the nature or intensity of the inter-individual interactions, such as light intensity \cite{ordemann2003, lafoux2023, xue2023} or noise \cite{jhawar2020}.
+The existing numerical models of self-propelled particles (SPP) also indicate that one of the key factors explaining these transitions is the density of the group \cite{ordemann2003, vicsek1995, biancalani2014, dyson2015}.
+A common way to modify the density is through confinement, whether by boundaries or a confining potential.
+Properties of active systems tend to be influenced by the presence of boundaries, such as their dynamic behavior \cite{ribeiro_active_2016} or spatial distribution \cite{yang_aggregation_2014, fily_dynamics_2014, kudrolli_swarming_2008, liu2020,galajda_wall_2007}.
+In other systems, simulated or experimental, confinement can lead to an altered phase space, with particle segregation \cite{yang_aggregation_2014}, emergence of collective motion \cite{caprini_collective_2021, kudrolli_swarming_2008, wioland2016, beppu2017, mehes2014}, suppression of phase separation \cite{ben_dor_disordered_2022}, or formation of new phases \cite{rana_tuning_2019}.
+From these different cases it is clear that, as in other areas of physics, the role of confinement can be central to the behaviour of an active system, even in the thermodynamic limit \cite{ben_dor_disordered_2022}.
+However, there appears to be no study, theoretical or otherwise, of the effect of confinement on macroscopic biological systems.

+For fish schools specifically, studies have highlighted density-driven transitions, either experimentally \cite{becco2006, tunstrom2013} or in simulations \cite{cambui2012, cambui2018}.
+These studies primarily investigate the role of the school size, while also noting that the proximity to walls can play a crucial role in triggering specific transitions, like the milling to polarization transition \cite{tunstrom2013}.
+We can unify these observations by examining the issue of state transition from the perspective of group confinement ---in the sense of how crowded the available area is--- which includes two distinct factors: the number of individuals in the group, and the surface area of the swimming arena.